 The Main Causes of Land Pollution

 Illegal dumping also contributes to land pollution.
-Oftentimes people will dump waste illegally in places such as forests, open fields, and ditches rather than in approved dumping areas.
-Common types of illegally dumped waste include asbestos waste, cars, and waste that can be recycled or reused.
+Oftentimes people will dump waste illegally in places such as forests, open fields and ditches rather than in approved dumping areas.
+Common types of illegally dumped waste include asbestos waste, cars and waste that can be recycled or reused.

 All litter, whether intentional or not, causes pollution by releasing chemicals and microparticles as it degrades.

-Urbanization and Construction
+2. Urbanization and Construction

-While urbanization is not in itself littering, large quantities of people living, producing trash and littering in a dense area does inevitably lead to land pollution.
-To accommodate this increased population, construction activities also occur, which result in large waste materials, such as metal, plastic, wood, and bricks.
+Large quantities of people living close together, producing trash, and littering in a dense area does inevitably lead to land pollution.
+To accommodate our increasing population, construction activities also occur, which result in large waste materials, such as metal, plastic, wood and bricks.

 When these materials are not properly disposed of, it contributes to the land pollution of that area.
-To help reduce the environmental impact of construction sites, it’s important to work with partners that offer comprehensive builder solutions to achieve cost-effective construction recycling and waste disposal plans.
+To help reduce the environmental impact of construction sites, it’s important to work with partners that offer comprehensive solutions to achieve cost-effective construction recycling and waste disposal plans.

-Mining is the extraction of minerals and other geological materials from the ground, which are then used for a wide range of purposes, including but not limited to, producing gasoline for automobiles, generating electricity, and selling materials such as gold and silver.
+Mining is the extraction of minerals and other geological materials from the ground, which are then used for a wide range of purposes including but not limited to producing gasoline for automobiles, generating electricity and selling materials such as gold and silver.

 Agriculture is foundational for both everyday life, as well as the economy as a whole.
 It also, however, can have profound effects on the planet.
 Agricultural pollution occurs when contamination created as a by-product of raising livestock and growing food crops is released into the environment, and the contamination is vast.
 Major contributors to agricultural-related land pollution include run-off from pesticides, herbicides, fertilizer and animal waste.

 Effects of Land Pollution